Last update: 6 February 2020

 Under section 55 of the Foreign Acquisitions and Takeovers Regulation 2015, the acquisition by a foreign person of an interest of at least 5 per cent in an entity or business that wholly or partly carries on an Australian media business is a notifiable action, regardless of the value of the investment.

-This requirement applies to foreign government investors, as well as agreement country investors (Chilean, Chinese, Japanese, New Zealand, South Korean and United States investors and Trans Pacific Partnership (TPP) countries when the TPP comes into force for that country1).
-Starting a new media business is also a notifiable action.
+This requirement applies to foreign government investors, as well as agreement country or region investors.1 Starting a new media business is also a notifiable action.

 What is an Australian media business?